AdamTovatt/NetlifyDnsManager/README.md

    ```
    sudo nano /etc/systemd/system/netlify-dns-manager.service
    ```
+> [!NOTE]
-   - You may want to change the configured user that runs the service
+> You may want to change the configured user that runs the service.
+It's probably set to "root" by default, but for example on a raspberry pi you might want the user "pi".
+But it's up to you.

+> [!IMPORTANT]
-   - Update the environment variables as needed
+> Don't foget to update the environment variables as needed before continuing to the next step.
+> More information about the environment variables can be found further down.

-3. Reload the systemd daemon:
+3. When you have configured the environment variables, reload the systemd daemon:
    ```bash
    sudo systemctl daemon-reload
    ```